jmo1point0/homework6/README.md

-I have created the files to capture the weather dashboard foro this homework project.
+I have created the files to capture the weather dashboard for this homework project.

 An html file a css file and a js file.